APPLICATION

 Core product

-The surface texture (jelly vs. almond), solidity (chocolate vs. nut) imposes different operation conditions
+The surface texture (jelly vs. almond) and solidity (chocolate vs. nut) impose different operation conditions.

 Ingredient composition